ivanvoyager/PhotinoX.Native/README.md

 **PhotinoX.Native** is an independent fork of [`tryphotino/photino.Native`](https://github.com/tryphotino/photino.Native) licensed under **Apache‑2.0**.
 This project is **not affiliated** with the original Photino organization.

-The goal of this fork is to maintain and improve the native cross‑platform binaries for:
+The goal of this fork is to maintain and improve the native cross-platform layer for:
 - **Windows x64 / ARM64**
 - **Linux x64 / ARM64**
 - **macOS x64 / ARM64 (Universal)**

-PhotinoX.Native provides a lightweight native window host using the OS’s built‑in WebView stack:
+PhotinoX.Native provides a lightweight native window host using the OS’s built-in WebView stack, while improving native API structure, interop layout, application lifetime, message-loop ownership, and window state support.

 - **Windows:** WebView2 Runtime
   Required component: **Microsoft.Web.WebView2** (Edge WebView2)